Here are three models of change that guide my promotion of climate action.

 Model: The Determinants of change

-(I’ve based these “determinants of change” on an organisation development model of change like The Beckhard Harris Change Model.)
+I based these “determinants of change” on an organisation development model of change used in the petrochemical industry, a model like the Beckhard Harris Change Model.

 - companies like Sun Cable,